Sex. Drugs. Virus. Venezuela elites still party in pandemic - KVIA

 A spokeswoman said Zion and Quiles were in the islands to shoot a video and didn’t attend any social event.
 Both tested negative for the virus.

 In a nation plagued by misery, Los Roques is an oasis for the few who can afford it, including aides and relatives of top officials who travel by private plane to the band of tiny islands.
+Parties in the cluster of tiny islands have become more popular, with Miami, Madrid and New York out of reach after U.S. sanctions cut off access to foreign bank accounts and easy travel.
 Among them are Maduro’s sons, according to the two people, although none attended the latest gathering.

 Usually, the parties feature psychedelic 2C-B drugs — known as “pink cocaine” for its high price and pink, powdery substance, the two people said.